These terms are commonly used in information about the MySQL Enterprise Backup product.

 A type of operation performed while the database server is stopped.
 With the MySQL Enterprise Backup product, the main offline operation is the restore step.
 You can optionally perform a cold backup, which is another offline operation.
 Contrast with online.

 A type of operation performed while the database server is running.
-A hot backup is the ideal example, because the database continues to run and no read or write operations are blocked.
+A hot backup is the ideal example, because the database server continues to run and no read or write operations are blocked.
 For that reason, sometimes “hot backup” and “online backup” are used as synonyms.
 A cold backup is the opposite of an online operation; by definition, the database server is shut down while the backup happens.
 A warm backup is also a kind of online operation, because the database server continues to run, although some write operations could be blocked while a warm backup is in progress.
 Contrast with offline.

 - optimistic backup